gtodor/capstone-blockchain/README.md

 ```sh
 truffle compile
 ```
-You should be able to run the application now, just start the run script
+- You should be able to run the application now, just start the dev script
 ```sh
 npm run dev
 ```